-Delivery and assessment of employee rights and responsibilities
+Delivery and assessment

 Employers must include an induction for the apprentice at the start of the apprenticeship to meet some of the ERR requirements.

 ERR is included within the BIIAB Level 3 Diploma in Licensed Hospitality Skills (600/5183/8).